WineGrasshopper/WineGrasshopper/README.md

 <h1 align="center">Hi 👋, I'm WineGrasshopper</h1>
 <h3 align="center">Hi, I'm WineGrasshopper.
 I majored in hospitality and tourism.
 Currently, I'm a Ph.D. candidate in Korea, graduating in March 2024.</h3>

+From a young age, I have been driven by a unique curiosity to explore diverse academic fields.
+This led to my deep dive into social sciences, enriched by expertise in big data analytics, data literacy, and statistics.
+My work has been recognized in prestigious journals and awards in big data.
+My roles at Hanyang University and the Korea Institute of Science and Technology honed my multidisciplinary approach, instrumental in my doctoral research on tourist behavior and smart tourism and city.
+This background has enabled me to bridge methodological gaps in social sciences and address complex phenomena in science and engineering disciplines, enhancing my research capabilities.

 - 🌱 I’m currently learning **data science, spatial analysis**
 - 💬 Im interested in **big data, machine & deep learning, smart cities and tourism, travel behavior**